Sea Otters were once abundant from Russia’s Kamchatka Peninsula all the

 Michael Harrington, Executive Committee, California Abalone Association

-Reviews & Awards"Highly Recommended.
+Reviews and Festivals"Highly Recommended.
 Interviews with marine biologists and fishing industry representatives tell both sides of the story."

 –Educational Media Reviews Online